With a new year arrives new tech, fresh ideas, and ambitious start-ups looking to push the boundaries of reality—both virtual and augmented.

 Although none of us can say for sure what lies on the horizon, there are some identifiable trends that tell us what we might expect from 2023.

-Let's take a look at the top VR and AR trends for the coming year.
+Let's take a look at the top VR and AR trends in 2023.

 The coronavirus pandemic demonstrated the need for many contingencies.
 Chief among those was the need to keep many normal aspects of day-to-day life—work, schooling, and medical care, to name a few—functioning despite not having people located in the same physical spaces.

 Though school life has returned to normal in many places, remote education solutions still have a place in learning, particularly alongside virtual reality which gives learners the ability to inhabit spaces that simulate the real thing, whether that’s to visit a place they cannot travel to or to familiarise themselves with the cockpit of a vehicle before getting into the real thing.